dacman28/hpinfrastructure/README.md

 Currently it deploys two SSM managed instances (Ubuntu and Linux).
 You can mess around with the parameters if you so desire.
 It is part of a larger project to develop a robust honeypot architecture in AWS.

+*It should be noted that this is incomplete.
+It deploys but you may want to tweak certain group rules to get what you want*